nurture-tech/unity-mcp-server/README.md

 This will automatically install the `is.nurture.mcp` package in your unity project.
 Feel free to commit those changes to source control.

-The first startup of the MCP will take a while because it has to install the package and compile scripts.

 ## Known Issues

 - The Google External Dependency Manager (EDMU) causes Unity to hang forever on startup when launched via Cursor on Windows.
 This is under investigation.

+- Claude Code hangs on tool calls.

 ## Adding Project-Specific Tools